brajeshwar/brajeshwar.github.io/_posts/2012/2012-02-07-smart-earphones-invented-finally-a-cool-audio-product-without-the-apple-logo.md

----
-layout: post
-title: SMART Earphones Invented - Finally a cool audio product without the Apple logo
+# SMART Earphones Invented - Finally a cool audio product without the Apple logo
----

 Cellphones are smart, MP3 players and iPods are smart - and now our smart appliances have a smart companion, earphones.
 Before you envision white Apple-esque earbuds, there finally comes a cool product to market not invented by the Empire.
 Nope, these ones were invented in Tokyo by the <a href="http://www.designinterface.jp/en/">Igarashi Design Interfaces Project</a>.